Ho-Ro/ezusb_gpif_compiler/README.md

 To build the binaries simply type `make`

-If you want to build a simple Debian package that can be installed and uninstalled cleanly, you need also the packages `fakeroot` and `checkinstall`.
+If you want to build a simple Debian package that can be installed and uninstalled cleanly, you need also the packages `fakeroot` and `checkinstall` (checkinstall is currently not in *buster* but it's available in [*buster-backports*](https://packages.debian.org/de/buster-backports/checkinstall) as well as in *bullseye* and *sid*).
 To build the Debian package type `make deb`.
 This can be done as user, but you must be root to install the package, e.g. `sudo apt install ./ezusb-gpif-compiler_*.deb`.

-This tool is developed and built on Debian stable.
-An experimental Debian package from latest build is available at [appveyor](https://ci.appveyor.com/project/Ho-Ro/ezusb-gpif-compiler/build/artifacts).
+This tool is developed and built on a Debian stable system.
+An experimental Debian package from latest CI build (on an Ubuntu system) is available at [appveyor](https://ci.appveyor.com/project/Ho-Ro/ezusb-gpif-compiler/build/artifacts).

 ## Source code format (UPPERCASE ONLY):